Financial Review: Ortho Clinical Diagnostics (OCDX) & Its Rivals

 |2.50

-52.9% of shares of all “Diagnostic substances” companies are owned by institutional investors.
-7.5% of shares of all “Diagnostic substances” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+52.9% of shares of all “Diagnostic substances” companies are held by institutional investors.
+7.5% of shares of all “Diagnostic substances” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Ortho Clinical Diagnostics and its competitors’ net margins, return on equity and return on assets.

 Summary

-Ortho Clinical Diagnostics beats its competitors on 8 of the 12 factors compared.
+Ortho Clinical Diagnostics beats its peers on 8 of the 12 factors compared.

 Ortho Clinical Diagnostics Company Profile